Effective 30 June 2017

 Where necessary, we may disclose information about you to other JLT Group companies and third parties including but not limited to insurers, re(insurers) and insurance intermediaries, contracted outsource providers, government agents, data collection and verification agencies, loss adjusters and assessors, suppliers, investigators and recovery agents, police, law and credit enforcement bodies and agencies, legal advisors, medical, health and case managers and service providers, actuaries and accountants, contracted advisors and service providers, your employer, other parties as required by law and/or the agent of any of these.

-JLT has data quality procedures in place to check that personal information we hold and use about you is accurate, complete and up-to-date.
-Your personal information is held securely at all times and we take steps to protect it from misuse and loss, and from unauthorised access, modification or disclosure,
+We have data quality procedures in place to check that personal information we hold and use about you is accurate, complete and up-to-date.
+Your personal information is held securely at all times and we take steps to protect it from misuse and loss, and from unauthorised access, modification or disclosure.

 We retain most information relating to you for at least 7 years in order to meet legal and business requirements.
 Once information is no longer required, it will be destroyed in a secure manner.